 The time savings were also of enormous benefit to these employees.
-And the energy savings benefitted not only the employees, but the company and the environment as well.
-Using the EPA estimate of 22 miles per gallon for the average vehicle, the programme saved these drivers over 237,000 gallons of petrol over a one-year period.
-And using the EPA's average-vehicle-emissions estimate of 404 grams of CO per mile driven, it also enabled them to avoid about 2,113 tonnes of CO emissions.
+And the energy savings benefited not only the employees, but the company and the environment as well.
+Using the EPA estimate of 22 miles per gallon for the average vehicle, the program saved these drivers over 237,000 gallons of gasoline over a one-year period.
+And using the EPA's average-vehicle emissions estimate of 404 grams of CO2 per mile driven, it also enabled them to avoid about 2113 metric tons of CO2 emissions.